cameronrye/atproto-mcp/CONTRIBUTING.md

 Thank you for your interest in contributing to the AT Protocol MCP Server!
 This document provides guidelines and information for contributors.

+## 🎯 About This Project

+The AT Protocol MCP Server is an **MCP (Model Context Protocol) server** that enables **LLM clients** to interact with the AT Protocol ecosystem.
+Contributions to this project help improve how LLMs access and use AT Protocol functionality.

+**What we're building:**
+- MCP tools that LLMs can call to interact with AT Protocol
+- MCP resources that provide context data to LLMs
+- MCP prompts that help LLMs perform common tasks
+- Infrastructure for deploying and scaling the MCP server

+**What this is NOT:**
+- A direct-use API or SDK for application developers
+- A JavaScript/TypeScript library for importing into apps
+- An end-user application

+If you're looking to build applications with AT Protocol, consider using the official `@atproto/api` package directly instead.

 ## 🚀 Getting Started

 ### Prerequisites